superwsc/Dual-Gen-Frame/README.md

 ## Inference

-If you just want to use the backbone  (IGLFM),, you can change the --input_dir,  --restore_dir, --weights in **inference.py**.
+If you just want to use the backbone  (IGLFM), you can change the --input_dir,  --restore_dir, --weights in **inference.py**.
 And use the command:

 ```
 python inference.py --save_images --restore